Azure/azure-powershell/src/Compute/Compute/help/New-AzDiskConfig.md

 ```

 ### -DiskAccessId
-Gets or sets ARM id of the DiskAccess resource for using private endpoints on.
+Gets or sets ARM ID of the DiskAccess resource for using private endpoints on.

 ```yaml